letmeriff/riff-app/dev-docs/testing-strategy/test-implementation-workflow.md

      ```

 4. **Cache Documents**
-   - Store the initial three documents in memory, refreshing only if modified (e.g., check file timestamps).
+   - Store the initial documents in memory, refreshing only if modified (e.g., check file timestamps).

 ### Step 2: Determine Next Subsection

 1. **Parse `implementation-progress.md`**

-   - Use regex (e.g., `-\s*\[x\]\s*Phase\s*(\d+):\s*Week\s*(\d+)\s*-\s*Step\s*(\d+):[^\n]*`) to extract completed tasks.
+   - Use regex to extract completed tasks.
    - If no matches, start at Phase 1, Week 1, Step 1.
-   - Otherwise, find the last completed task and select the next from `testing-implementation-plan.md`:
+   - Otherwise, find the last completed task and select the next from `testing-implementation-plan.md`.
-     - Phase 1: Core Testing Infrastructure (Weeks 1-2)
-       - Week 1: Step 1, Step 2, Step 3
-       - Week 2: Step 1, Step 2, Step 3
-     - Phase 2: Component and Service Coverage (Weeks 3-5)
-       - Week 3: Step 1, Step 2, Step 3
-       - Week 4: Step 1, Step 2, Step 3
-       - Week 5: Step 1, Step 2, Step 3
-     - Phase 3: Collaborative Feature Testing (Weeks 6-8)
-       - Week 6: Step 1, Step 2, Step 3
-       - Week 7: Step 1, Step 2, Step 3
-       - Week 8: Step 1, Step 2, Step 3
-     - Phase 4: Performance and Stress Testing (Weeks 9-10)
-       - Week 9: Step 1, Step 2, Step 3
-       - Week 10: Step 1, Step 2, Step 3
-     - Phase 5: User Acceptance and Accessibility Testing (Week 11)
-       - Week 11: Step 1, Step 2, Step 3
-     - Phase 6: Continuous Improvement (Ongoing, skip unless instructed)

 2. **Update 'In Progress' Section**
    - Add the next task to "In Progress":